Bevacizumab: Mechanism of action

-Bevacizumab is a recombinant humanized monoclonal antibody that blocks angiogenesis by inhibiting vascular endothelial growth factor A (VEGF-A).
+Bevacizumab is a recombinant, humanized monoclonal antibody that functions as an angiogenesis inhibitor (inhibiting vascular endothelial growth factor A, VEGF-A).
+Its primary action is to inhibit the formation of new blood vessels (a process known as angiogenesis) which is essential for the progression of various types of cancer and thus considered a central target of modern cancer therapy.

+Like healthy cells, cancer cells depend on a supply of oxygen and nutrients to survive.
+While small tumors (up to 1–2 mm) can sustain themselves only via diffusion, larger tumors require their own blood supply.
+To achieve this, tumors undergo an "angiogenic switch," releasing growth factors that stimulate the formation of blood vessels toward the tumor (tumor angiogenesis).
+The most critical mediator in this process is Vascular Endothelial Growth Factor (VEGF), particularly VEGF-A.

+Bevacizumab is an angiogenesis inhibitor that binds specifically to the growth factor VEGF.
+This prevents growth factor VEGF from binding to its receptors and thereby suppressing growth signaling.
+This targeted blockade of VEGF leads to the regression of newly formed, still immature blood vessels and prevents the formation of new vessels.
+As a result, the supply of oxygen and nutrients to the tumor is reduced, inhibiting its growth.
+In addition, therapy with the antibody normalizes vascular permeability.

 VEGF-A is a growth factor protein that stimulates angiogenesis in a variety of diseases, especially in cancer.
 By binding VEGF-A, bevacizumab should act outside the cell, but in some cases (cervical and breast cancer) it is taken up by cells through constitutive endocytosis.
-It also is taken up by retinal photoreceptor cells after intravitreal injection.
+Moreover, its use extends beyond oncology; in ophthalmology, it is administered via intravitreal injection, where it is taken up by retinal photoreceptor cells to treat conditions associated with pathological neovascularization in the eye after intravitreal injection.

 Chemistry

 Bevacizumab was originally derived from a mouse monoclonal antibody generated from mice immunized with the 165-residue form of recombinant human vascular endothelial growth factor.
 It was humanized by retaining the binding region and replacing the rest with a human full light chain and a human truncated IgG1 heavy chain, with some other substitutions.
 The resulting plasmid was transfected into Chinese hamster ovary cells which are grown in industrial fermentation systems.